mariahnorell/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Currently, I'm on the People Analytics team at Amazon Web Services (AWS).
+Currently, I'm on the People Team at Atlassian.
 I'm also a Lecturer at San Jose State University teaching core HR classes.
 I find it exciting to bring my scientist-practitioner background to the classroom and watch my students grasp the competencies of fundamental business principles.

-Previously, I was a Data Scientist and Consultant at Aon helping companies elevate their HR strategy through People Analytics.
+Previously, I was on the People Analytics team at Amazon Web Services (AWS) and a Data Scientist/Consultant at Aon helping companies elevate their HR strategy.
 I enjoyed working with clients to identify and mitigate potential pay equity gaps within their organizations.
 Some other projects I worked on included workforce planning, organizational risk assessments, benchmarking, and automating existing business processes with Python.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->